 Conclusion

-For the foregoing reasons, we reverse our prior decision dismissing Mr. Potdar's petition for review for want of jurisdiction, and we remand the case to the BIA for further proceedings consistent with this opinion.
+For the foregoing reasons, we reverse our prior decision dismissing Mr. Potdar’s petition for review for want of jurisdiction, and we remand the ease to the BIA for further proceedings consistent with this opinion.
 The parties will bear their own costs in this court.

-REVERSED and REMANDED
+REVERSED and RemaNDEd

-[2] The Government also argues that Mr. Potdar does not fall within the Subhan exception because he did not request explicitly a continuation, as opposed to a cessation, of administrative proceedings.
-However, we already have explained that, given the context of Mr. Potdar's request, the BIA should have construed Mr. Potdar's motion as a motion to continue.
-See Potdar v.
-Keisler, 505 F.3d 680, 684 (7th Cir.2007).
+exception because he did not request explicitly a continuation, as opposed to a cessation, of administrative proceedings.
+However, we already have explained that, given the context of Mr. Potdar’s request, the BIA should have construed Mr. Potdar’s motion as a motion to continue.